 Although my local time was already past midnight, Carmine kept me alert and at the edge of my seat throughout his fast paced and informative talk.
 He not only teaches how to expertly pitch, present, and communicate the vision behind your brand…he does it himself in a masterful way.

-Carmine started out with the premise that a person can have the greatest idea in the world, but if that person can’t convince enough other people, it doesn’t matter.
+Carmine started out explaining that a person can have the greatest idea in the world, but if that person can’t convince enough other people, it doesn’t matter.
 This clearly resonated with me, and most likely with the majority of the other attendees.
 After all, knowing just how important presentation and communication skills are in this world is what led me to this event in the first place.

 The main points Carmine made about the Presentation Secrets of Steve Jobs: